-🎉 Introduction
+Introduction

 🔥 Updates

 - Feb 10, 2025: Support Deepseek-R1 and V3 on single (24GB VRAM)/multi gpu and 382G DRAM, up to 3~28x speedup.
-The detailed tutorial is here.
+For detailed show case and reproduction tutorial, see here.

 - Aug 28, 2024: Decrease DeepseekV2’s required VRAM from 21G to 11G.

-- Aug 15, 2024: Update detailed TUTORIAL for injection and multi-GPU.
+- Aug 15, 2024: Update detailed tutorial for injection and multi-GPU.

 - Aug 14, 2024: Support llamfile as linear backend.